 Following in the traditions and values that the Founding Fathers of Delta Chi intended, the Alberta Chapter of the Delta Chi Fraternity has been a leading example of balancing academic, social, and individual development.
 Part of a network of 135 chapters across the United States and Canada, Alberta is the northernmost Chapter to date.
 Colonized on April 1st, 1995, Alberta Chapter has earned the respect of the University community through its active participation and organization of philanthropy events, positions in leadership organizations, academic diligence, and athletic participation.
-Members of our Fraternity are held to a high moral standard which is codified within the regulations of the Fraternity.

 “We, the members of The Delta Chi Fraternity, believing that great advantages are to be derived from a brotherhood of college and university men, appreciating that close association may promote friendship, develop character, advance justice, and assist in the acquisition of a sound education, do ordain and establish this Constitution.”

 1st place Greek Week (2015)